Permissions Required for AWS Accounts

 (optional - for VM scanner)

-For Kubernetes Cluster Scan
+Permissions for Kubernetes Cluster Scan

 The permissions for Kubernetes scan should be granted in the level of the Cluster.